Pet owners may be aware of the costs of standard vet care, however, the cost of out-of-hours vet services can come as a

 How much can out-of-hours vet treatment cost?

 As a rule of thumb, if you have to go to a physical practice, emergency vet services are pricier than standard vet fees or video or phone vets, just like an emergency dentist would be for humans.
 This is also why out-of-hours vet services normally charge extra fees in addition to their consultation fee.
 And in the case of the pet owner from Kent, the overall bill can quickly escalate with tests, treatment and hospitalisation added.

 Vets Now explains their fees are high because their staff only work nights, weekends and bank holidays (and remain open in spite of whether they see two or ten pets during a shift), making it impossible for them to subsidise their costs from the volume of pets a vet surgery would normally see during the day.

 Furthermore, while most out-of-hours vet centres offer a good basic level of emergency services, Vets Now says they provide the full range of care that could be found in a vet clinic during normal hours, but round-the-clock.
 They also say they have in their hospitals "the latest, state-of-the-art equipment" to ensure the highest quality of care.

 They advise you give them a call so they can assess your situation and recommend if your pet can wait or needs to be brought in as soon as possible.
-After the initial out-of-hours vet fee, which is quoted to be between £100 to £160 for Vets Now, the bill you incur will depend entirely on your pet's condition.
+After the initial out-of-hours vet fee the bill you incur will depend entirely on your pet's condition.
 Whether, and how much, your insurance can pay out to cover it depends on several factors.

 Will pet insurance cover the costs?